-The group, which has promoted contrarian views on the risks posed by burning fossil fuels while attacking policies to promote renewable enrgy, changed its name to the International Policy Network and, in 2001, incorporated a sister organization in the United States called the International Policy Network US, Inc.
+The group, which has promoted contrarian views on the risks posed by burning fossil fuels while attacking policies to promote renewable energy, changed its name to the International Policy Network and, in 2001, incorporated a sister organization in the United States called the International Policy Network US, Inc.

 According to IPN, “The two organizations are separate legal and financial entities with independent boards, working together with a common vision.”

 According to an archived version of their website, the International Policy Network (IPN) is an “independent, non-partisan think tank” and non-profit, 501(c)(3) organization.
 An archived version of their Guiding Principles is also available here. ,

 At their height, the International Policy Network (IPN) also had branches in Chile and India.
 In 2003, all offices shut down except for the London, UK branch.
 The UK branch later shut down in June, 2011, after former chairman Linda Whetstone left the group, and only International Policy Network US Inc. is still in operation.
 The International Policy Network (UK) now operates as Network for a Free Society. ,

 The International Policy Network is closely related to the Atlas Economic Research Foundation, also founded by Anthony Fisher and originally based in the UK.
 Atlas has also been called the Atlas Foundation, the Atlas Research Foundation, and now the Atlas Network (now based in the U.S.).
 The UK variant of the International Policy Network appears to have been a manifestation of the Atlas Economic Research Foundation: